9 Essential Push-Up Variations That Build Your Entire Body

 Performed correctly, push-ups are a perfect exercise.
-They’re a functional total-body movement; they increase upper-body strength; they engage the core and the lower body.
-Oh, and they require nothing but your body to pull off — hence why you can drop and bang out 20 every time you, say, put the baby down for a nap or get the blood flowing in the morning.
-But, damn, are they a boring exercise to do again and again.
+They’re a functional total-body movement, they increase upper-body strength, they engage the core and the lower body.
+Oh, and they require nothing but your body to pull off — hence why you can drop and bang out 20 every time you, say, put the baby down for a nap or get up in the morning.
+But damn are they a boring exercise to do again and again.

-Luckily, the push-up is easily variable.
-And with a few modifications, you can easily increase or decrease the difficulty of a pushup, attack additional muscle groups, and, most importantly, vary your workout.
-Here, then, are 9 variations to the standard push-up courtesy of Matt Kite, a personal trainer and performance coach for D1 Training in Dallas.
-Keep them in mind the next time you have thirty seconds to spare.
+Here are nine variations to the standard push-up courtesy of Matt Kite, a personal trainer and performance coach for D1 Training in Dallas.
+Keep them in mind the next time you have 30 seconds to spare.

 First, Here’s How to Perform a Perfect Push-up